-A tour guide with bike mechanical knowledge will be part of our crew and will have most items that are required, including a good stand-pump for different valves.
-The bike parts used for replacement will be charged at shop prices.
+A tour guide with bike mechanical knowledge will be part of our crew and will have a good stand pump for different valves.
+We will have limited parts available for replacement which will be charged at shop prices.
 Labour is free for the first fifteen minutes, there after costs may be incurred at the mechanic's discretion.
 Cyclists with rare or different bikes are asked to contact us at AllTrails as parts can often be very difficult to obtain.

 Can I bring a non-riding partner or a part-time rider?

 Yes!
 We realise that often our riders want to spend their holidays with loved ones who may not be as keen on the bike as they are themselves – we are happy to accommodate those non-riding partners and part-time riders who want to only ride part of each day, or only certain days.
 We will generally try to allocate pickup points along the route every day.

 We do not have a fleet of hire bikes ourselves however we have a few options for bike hire for those that do not have an appropriate bike for a rail trail.
 Get in touch with us for more details.

 Can we rent a tandem bike?

 Yes, you can.
 Our good friend Peter Howell hires tandems (including e-bike tandems) and if you want a tandem, he is your man.
 Pegasus Tandems stock a wide range of great imported tandem bicycles for you and your partner.
 Call Peter on 0427 200 533 or check out his website www.tandembicycles.com.au.

 Can I talk to someone who has ridden one of your tours?